Restoration Kids exists to keep kids safe, to love them well, and to show them Jesus.

 Watch the presentation screens for the last four digits of your cell phone number; when displayed, please come downstairs to see your child.

-Who are volunteers at Kids Road?
+Who are volunteers at Restoration Kids?

 All volunteers have had a required background check, personal interview, orientation, and training.
 Our volunteers come from all walks of life.
 Some have children or grandchildren; others are singles or married couples.
 We also have children and student volunteers.
 Some volunteers serve every week, others monthly, but we try to ensure kids have a consistent group of leaders in their classrooms.